Vincent Smarkusz - 20th Century Figurative Expressionist and Mythic-Realism Painter

 He produced images of postwar hometown life, in the form of black on white lithographs to sell at art galleries, festivals and fairs.

 Existential angst and PTSD began to manifest in Vincent's art - his images grew darker, heavier and more abstract.

 He felt a strong need to escape the prospect of another round of long, cold, commutes to work and art school all winter.

-Vincent felt he deserved to go someplace warm to study abroad, after sacrificing an earlier art career to serve his country.
+The artist wanted to go someplace warm, to study abroad, after sacrificing an earlier art career to serve his country.

-Smarkusz decided to spend the winter studying painting in Mexico, partially funded under the GI Bill
+To escape the northeast winter V studied painting in Mexico, partially funded under the GI Bill

-Vincent studied painting at the Escuela Universitaria de Bellas Artes, in San Miguel de Allende, Mexico.
+Smarkusz studied painting at La Escuela Universitaria de Bellas Artes, in San Miguel de Allende, Mexico.

 Both Rivera and the mystical painter Frida Kahlo were very active at the time, and lived only 20 miles away!

 Vincent also visited the museums and state buildings of Mexico City where historic murals were on display.

 San Miguel de Allende, Mexico and the courtyard of Escuela Universitaria de Bellas Artes where Vincent studied.